huri000/SwiftEntryKit/README.md

 ```

 #### Display Priority
-The display priority of the entry determines whether it dismiss other entries or be dismissed by them.
+The display priority of the entry determines whether it dismisses other entries or be dismissed by them.
 An entry can be dismissed only by an entry with an equal or a higher display priority.

 ```Swift